iamsaifraihan/Tic-Tac-Toe/README.md

 ### Instructions

 ```
-Once pages loaded you can start playting.
-You'll have the instruction on the Game info box.
+Once pages loaded you can start playing.
+You'll have the instructions on the Game info box.
 New game starts based on the winner.